marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 ![](successful_install.png)

-## Part 1: Making a TEM-1-Sulbactam model
+## Part 1: Making a model of the TEM-1-Sulbactam complex
 We will use PyMOL to obtain the crystal structures we need directly from the protein databank.
 In the control panel type:

 `fetch 1BTL`